apache/airflow/docs/helm-chart/production-guide.rst

 Security Context Constraints
 -----------------------------

-A ``Security Context Constraint`` (SCC) is a OpenShift construct that works as a RBAC rule however it targets PODs instead of users.
+A ``Security Context Constraint`` (SCC) is a OpenShift construct that works as a RBAC rule however it targets Pods instead of users.
 When defining a SCC, one can control actions and resources a POD can perform or access during startup and runtime.

-The SCCs are split into different levels or categories with the ``restricted`` SCC being the default one assigned to PODs.
+The SCCs are split into different levels or categories with the ``restricted`` SCC being the default one assigned to Pods.
-When deploying airflow to OpenShift, one can leverage the SCCs and allow the PODs to start containers utilizing the ``anyuid`` SCC.
+When deploying Airflow to OpenShift, one can leverage the SCCs and allow the Pods to start containers utilizing the ``anyuid`` SCC.

 In order to enable the usage of SCCs, one must set the parameter :ref:`rbac.createSCCRoleBinding <parameters:Kubernetes>` to ``true`` as shown below: